 However, research suggests it is a different glycoalkaloid, tomatine, which can be problematic.

-Tomatine is present in the stem, leaves and fruit of the tomato plant.
+Tomatine is found in the stem, leaves and fruit of the tomato plant.
 The good news is that tomatine appears to be less toxic than other types of glycoalkaloid.

-Evidence suggests that once ingested tomatine forms a complex with cholesterol.
-This complex is insoluble, and is excreted with very little tomatine actually absorbed.
+Evidence suggests that once eaten tomatine forms a complex with cholesterol.
+This complex is insoluble.
+So, it is excreted with very little tomatine actually absorbed.

 Not a major concern